okurz/SUSE_QE_Tools_overview_2024-10/slides.md

 <small>

-* None.
-We made our peace with the current situation and we are good :)
+* CC-compliance plans (or non-plans) are a disruption but we will survive :)

 </small>